 - Spaceship Earth (open; scheduled refurbishment on hold)

-- Epcot Experience NEW! (now permanently closed)
+- Epcot Experience (now permanently closed)

 - Disney and Pixar Short Film Festival (open, no updates planned)